Michelle Mills 'lost control' when she killed Edward Miller

-"It becomes a coping mechanism when you perceive a high level of threat."'Strangled with top'
+"It becomes a coping mechanism when you perceive a high level of threat."

 The court heard that Ms Mills told Dr NcNally the violence inflicted on her by Mr Miller was "getting worse" and was happening three or four times each week.

 She told the psychologist he stripped her naked, strangled her with her own top and then pushed her outside, the jury heard.

 "She said it reminded her of [the abuse] when she was little when I asked how it felt to be put outside naked," said Dr McNally, a witness for the defence.

 On 5 November the couple went to a firework display at the pub where Ms Mills worked, then went home.

 She told Dr McNally they had both been drinking alcohol and argued after Ms Mills found cannabis which belonged to her boyfriend.

 She said Mr Miller grabbed her by the throat, head-butted her and punched her.

 Ms Mills went into the kitchen but said she did not remember picking up the knife, Dr McNally said.